rdpeng/RepData_PeerAssessment1/README.md

 2. Process/transform the data (if necessary) into a format suitable for your analysis

-### What is mean total number of steps taken per day?
+### What is the mean and median total number of steps taken per day?

 For this part of the assignment, you can ignore the missing values in the dataset.